In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Work On Strengthening Core Muscles Every Day

-Strong core is necessary for the spine health because robust muscles throughout the trunk of the body can provide a sturdy & stable support to the spine.
+A strong core is necessary for spine health because robust muscles throughout the trunk of the body can provide sturdy & stable support to the spine.
 Following are the main examples of core-building exercises:

 [Read here for the Top Low-Impact Cardiovascular Exercises]

-(ii) Water Exercises/Therapy: It’s ideal for the people who suffer from chronic back pain and are unable to do other exercises because of pain.
-Water provides supportive effect due to its buoyancy and a greater range of motion, especially the exercises that involve lifting of the legs.
-Water also offers resistance force by means of gentle friction, leading to the conditioning and strengthening of an injured muscle.
+(ii) Water Exercises/Therapy: It’s ideal for people who suffer from chronic back pain and are unable to do other exercises because of pain.
+Water provides a supportive effect due to its buoyancy and a greater range of motion, especially the exercises involving lifting the legs.
+Water also offers resistance force using gentle friction, leading to the conditioning and strengthening of an injured muscle.

 (iii) Spine Strengthening Exercises: Here are certain stretches/exercises to strengthen your spine.